 Confining ourselves to the fifteen positions in the “Chushen” department alone, we can for analytical purposes distinguish roughly five types of provenances: examinations, heredity, patronage (including imperial grace), incipient professionalism, and finally purchase.
 The game designer added value judgement by attaching dice value to each of the positions.
 The game is played with four dice.
 Dice values are abbreviated as D “double”, T “triple.”
 Triples are only recognized for the very first roll of dice which establishes chushen.
 Hereditary privilege catapults the player into office right away, hence it is attached to LUCK dice (see Playing Mandarin Promotions).
-The worst dice (D1, corrupt) is the student (P15) who is trying to pass the notoriously difficult examinations for his first degree (which is attainable by by the most beneficial dice value D4, styled “virtue”).
+The worst dice (D1, corrupt) is the student (P15) who is trying to pass the notoriously difficult examinations for his first degree (which is attainable by the most beneficial dice value D4, styled “virtue”).
 Incipient professionalism (lowly clerks and the astronomers-doctors) is also bad.
 However, did these starting positions still have the equal chances to get ahead in the game?
 It is a game, after all, which is only fun if it has an equal playing field, literally.
 This section will use a Monte Carlo simulation to find out.
 Before discussing the technical details of this, we will first introduce another aspect of the game that has the potential to drastically change the role of the chushen, namely the possibility to purchase official rank.

 Purchase